AN accused Winnipeg killer is back in custody after allegedly going off the rails during the holidays.

-Leroy George Ross, 38, suffered fatal injuries during a night-long drinking party which area residents say was a routine event that became the scourge of the neighbourhood.
+Leroy George Ross, 38, suffered fatal injuries during a night-long party that area residents say was a routine event that became the scourge of the neighbourhood.

-Police allege Ross was jumped by three women inside the house, with the attack spilling into the backyard, where a man joined the women as they beat Ross.
+Police allege Ross was jumped by three women inside the house.
+The attack spilled into the backyard where a man joined the women as they beat Ross.

 Ross was taken to hospital in critical condition but died of his injuries the following day.
 It was the city's 25th homicide of 2012.
 Ross and his attackers were friends, police said.